 Milos trip report by Anne-Lise

 Short trips at an easy pace from the club-house for paddlers looking to build confidence and fitness.
-See here for details and dates.
+See here for details and dates – there is a full calendar of sessions until the end of November.

 Hampton Hare & Hounds

 A fun series of 5 handicap races over a 3.5 mile course for club members on Wed evenings and weekend mornings.
 See here for more details.
-Results here for races 1 & 2.
-Next race on Wednesday 31st August at 7:00pm
+Final results here .
+All races now completed for 2016

 Local paddles on Saturdays at 09:30 and Wednesdays at 18:00 plus: